Jorden09T/portfolio/README.md

 ### Work Experience

-### Projects
+## Projects
+#### View the branchs for each project
-Advising program
+- Advising program
-GoodEats, Recipe app
+- GoodEats, Recipe app
-AAC Shelter, Website
+- AAC Shelter, Website

 ## Narratives:
 ### Enhancement One: